Learning College Manual

 NORTH CAROLINA LAWS: TO PURCHASE, OR ATTEMPT TO PURCHASE; TO SELL OR GIVE

-Malt beverages, Unfortified wine, Fortified wine, Spirituous liquor, or Mixed Beverages to anyone under twenty-one (21) years old: Maximum Penalty: Imprisonment for a term not exceeding 120 days or a fine, or both, in the discretion of the court (misdemeanor); however, to possess, consume, attempt to purchase, or purchase by 19 or 20 year old is a Class 3 misdemeanor.
+Specific ordinances regarding violations of alcohol laws, including driving while intoxicated, are available from the North Caroling General Assembly.
+Consumption of malt beverages, unfortified wine, fortified wine, spirituous liquor, or mixed beverages to anyone under twenty-one (21) years old carries a: maximum penalty of imprisonment for a term not exceeding 120 days or a fine, or both, in the discretion of the court (misdemeanor); however, to possess, consume, attempt to purchase, or purchase by 19 or 20 year old is a Class 3 misdemeanor.

-- By any person who is under (21) years of age to purchase and who aids or abets anyone to attempt to purchase, or to possess, sell or give shall be guilty of a Class 2 misdemeanor punishable by imprisonment for not more than sixty days and/or a fine up to one thousand dollars ($1,000).
+- By any person who is under 21 years of age to purchase and who aids or abets anyone to attempt to purchase, or to possess, sell or give shall be guilty of a Class 2 misdemeanor.

-- By any person over (21) years of age to purchase and who aids or abets another to attempt to purchase, or possess, sell or give shall be guilty of a Class 1 misdemeanor punishable by imprisonment for not more than 120 days and/or a fine determined by the court.
+- By any person over 21 years of age to purchase and who aids or abets another to attempt to purchase, or possess, sell or give shall be guilty of a Class 1 misdemeanor.

 Additionally, some violations may result in possible Driver’s License revocation.